Identification of relevant subtypes via preweighted sparse clustering: Methods

 \subsection{OPPERA Data}

-We applied our preweighted sparse clustering method to a data set collected in the Orofacial Pain: Prospective Evaluation and Risk Assessment (OPPERA) study.
-OPPERA is a prospective cohort study designed to identify risk factors for temporomandibular disorders (TMD).
-OPPERA recruited a total of $3443$ study subjects at four U.S. study sites from May 2006 to November 2008.
-The cohort included $185$ subjects with chronic TMD and $3258$ healthy controls.
-The initially TMD-free individuals completed a quarterly questionnaire assessing TMD pain symptoms, and those reporting symptoms were invited for a follow up exam to determine if they had developed first-onset TMD.
+Orofacial Pain: Prospective Evaluation and Risk Assessment (OPPERA) is a prospective cohort study designed to identify risk factors for temporomandibular disorders (TMD).
+OPPERA recruited a total of $3258$ TMD-free study subjects at four U.S. study sites from May 2006 to November 2008.
+Numerous putative risk factors for first-onset TMD were evaluated at the time of enrollment, and after enrollment each participant completed a quarterly follow up questionnaire assessing TMD pain symptoms.
+Those reporting symptoms were invited for a follow up exam to determine if they had developed first-onset TMD.
 The median follow up period was $2.8$ years, and a total of $260$ participants developed TMD over the course of the study.
 For a more detailed description of the OPPERA study, see \citet{wM11}, \citet{gS11} or \citet{eB13b}.

-We applied our clustering algorithms to two previously published OPPERA data sets.
-The first data set was the OPPERA baseline case-control study, which includes half (i.e. $1632$) of the initially TMD-free individuals and all $185$ chronic TMD cases.
-See \citet{gS11} for a description of how this cohort was selected.
-We included all of the measures of experimental pain sensitivity, psychological distress, and autonomic function that were previously analyzed in OPPERA.
+We applied our clustering algorithms to the baseline data collected in OPPERA.
+Specifically, we included all of the measures of experimental pain sensitivity, psychological distress, and autonomic function.
 See \citet{jG11}, \citet{rF11}, and \citet{wM11b} for a more detailed description of these variables.
 A total of $116$ predictor variables were used, including $33$ measures of experimental pain sensitivity, $39$ measures of psychological distress, and $44$ measures of autonomic function.
-The primary outcome of interest is TMD case status.
+The primary outcome of interest is time until the development of first-onset TMD.

-The second OPPERA data set was the OPPERA prospective cohort study, which includes all $3258$ initially TMD-free individuals.
-See \citet{eB13b} for a more detailed description of this cohort.
-This data set includes the same $116$ predictor variables that were considered in the case-control data set.
-However, the outcome variable was the time until the development of first-onset TMD.
 Since some participants did not develop first-onset TMD before the end of the follow up period, the outcome was treated as a censored survival time.